NxPKG/khulnasoft-docs/content/zaraz/consent-management/enable-consent-management.md

 # Enable the Consent Management platform (CMP)

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login), and select your account and domain.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login), and select your account and domain.
 2. Go to **Zaraz** > **Consent**.
 3. Turn on **Enable Consent Management**.
 4. In **Consent modal text** fill in any legal information required in your country.
 Use HTML code to format your information as you would in any other HTML editor.